josh1248/cvwo-assignment-24-backend/README.md

 A key problem which I have faced is cleanly processing `SELECT` SQL queries.
 The built-in version is cumbersome and forces you to declare every variable in your table, which makes marshalling into JSON a nightmare.
 I considered using an ORM, like GORM, but I thought it was overkill for a project like this.
 Additionally, I quite enjoy having control over the SQL queries I make.
 Hence, I will be using the lightweight extension package `sqlx` for my work.

+Also learnt what CORS is after I couldnt load my API stuff, which was on `localhost:8080/`, onto my frontend at `localhost:3000/`: https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#requests_with_credentials.
+It is essentially a way to guard against attacks like cross site scripting (XSS) from other websites while permitting communcations.

 # CVWO Assignment Sample Golang App

 This sample Golang app is provided to help you experiment and practice web development fundamentals.